ARTbio/docker_toolfactory/README.txt

 # WARNING before you start
-# Install this tool on a private Galaxy ONLY
+# Install this tool for test purposes only
 # Please NEVER on a public or production instance
 # updated august 8 2014 to fix bugs reported by Marius van den Beek